ocxtal/dozeu/README.md

 ## Issues and Limitations

-* Only supports nucleotide sequences (can be removed but not planned for now).
+* Only supports nucleotide sequences -> tentative support added.
 * Newer instruction support is not planned (e.g. AVX2 and AVX-512; keep it as simple as possible).
 * Node length to be shorter than 32768 / M.